 - Swimwear – Municipal pools do not let men bathe in swimming shorts, so ‘Speedos’ or swimming trunks are required.
 Many pools also require bathers to wear a swimming cap for both men & women.

 - Comfortable clothing – This needs to be suitable for the time of year at which you’re travelling.
-On our prestige holidays you will require some smarter evening attire as many of the Michelin started restaurants would frown upon trainers, jeans or shorts.
+On our prestige holidays, you will require some smarter evening attire as many of the Michelin starred restaurants would frown upon trainers, jeans or shorts.
 Smart casual trousers, along with a shirt & shoes are our recommendation.